Senator: Northfield projects well thought out, appreciates local buy-in

 The Mill Towns State Trail is another project of importance to the Northfield community.
 A perennial bonding request, the completed Mill Towns Trail would connect a key gap in the southeast Minnesota trail system, stretching from the Sakatah Singing Hills Trail in Faribault to the Cannon Valley Trail in Cannon Falls.

-Currently, the DNR owns 9 of the 11 miles needed to complete the Mill Towns trail in Rice County, but the project has stalled for lack of funding.
+Currently, the Minnesota Department of Natural Resources owns 9 of the 11 miles needed to complete the Mill Towns trail in Rice County, but the project has stalled for lack of funding.
 An additional mile was officially added to the trail in Faribault earlier this year.

 After visiting Northfield, senators headed to Faribault.
 First stopping at the Minnesota Academies for the Deaf and Blind, the committee then made its way to City Hall to hear about several important projects, including a permanent solution to flooding at the city’s wastewater treatment plant, which sits along the Straight River.